Infectious disease modelling#

 Types of disease models: overview#

-The range fo common models spands between deterministic and stochatisc models; they can be expressed as compartmental models (“fully mechanistic”), semi-mechanistic or agent-based models (ABMs); they can be purely temporal or spatial, or network models.
+The range of infectious disease transmission models spans deterministic and stochatisc models; they can be expressed as compartmental models, fully mechanistic, semi-mechanistic or agent-based models (ABMs); they can be purely temporal or spatial, or network models.

-Compartmental (mechanistics) models subdivide the population into different compartments based on disease status.
+Compartmental models subdivide the population into different compartments based on disease status.
 The prototypical compartmental model is the SIR model, which divides the population into three compartments: Susceptible (S), Infected (I), and Recovered (R).
 Extensions of this model include the SEIR model (which includes an Exposed compartment) and the SIRS model (which allows individuals to become susceptible again after recovery) and other.
+When modelled using ODEs, such models are also called mechanistic.

 Semi-mechanistic models incorporate both empirical data and simplified mechanistic components to simulate disease transmission, whereas mechanistic models solely rely on detailed understanding of biological and epidemiological processes to describe disease dynamics without incorporating empirical data.